-So you’ve been tasked with some kind of assignment (likely a research paper, but there are other options, too) that requires you to use “scholarly” sources.
+So you’ve been tasked with some kind of assignment (likely a research paper, but there are other options, too) that requires you to find “scholarly” or “academic” sources.
 How do you find these magical items?

 What is It?: First, let’s simply review what is implied by the terms “scholarly” and “scholarship.”
 Superficially, this means that a work is written by scholars, but more importantly this means a work is written for scholars.
 Here’s the important difference: a scholar could write a book for a popular audience, thus while the work may be credible (and a great introduction into a topic), it would not be formally considered academic scholarship.
-Generally this would not be the type of thing that scholars read and rely upon for their intellectual endeavors.
-In other words, it would not bear the conventions of traditional scholarship (noted below) and thus would not be “scholarship.”
+Generally this would not be the type of research that scholars read and rely upon for their own intellectual work.
+In other words, work written for popular audiences would not bear the conventions of traditional scholarship (outlined below) and thus would not be “scholarship.”

 At a basic level, trying to find scholarly sources can be tricky because it requires you to infer who the intended audience is for the work – in our case, other scholars.
 Unless you are fully trained and socialized into a scholarly discipline (history, psychology, chemistry, or whatnot), scholarly works are not written for you (if you are a student), hence they can often come off as dry and boring.
 It’s like trying to join a conversation late, you don’t really know what’s going on or fully catch all of the “inside jokes.”
 (Don’t let this dissuade you!
 Every scholar starts off feeling like this.)

-Moreover, if you used specialized search engine, such as Google Scholar or a college library database, there’s a good chance the work is true scholarship.
+Moreover, if you used specialized search engine, such as Google Scholar or a university library database, there’s a good chance the work is true scholarship.
 But still check to see if it’s peer-reviewed.

 There are plenty of published works in the world which provide reliable information on a topic, but do not add anything new to the discussion.
 The most common scholarship-doppelgänger in this regard are works written by career journalists.
 They often do a fantastic job in summarizing the available scholarship on a topic and write in an invigorating, accessible way.
 A good example might be David McCullough who has written on American historical topics spanning the Brooklyn Bridge to the Wright Brothers.
-But summarizing old ideas do not push a field forward, even though it may introduce ideas to a much broader audience (with much better prose).
-Thus, some of the basic genre conventions of scholarship is that it uses a solid ground of evidence to build to a conclusion (thesis) that is new or significant.
+But summarizing old ideas do not “push the field forward,” even though the work may introduce ideas to a much broader audience.
+Thus, one of the basic genre conventions of scholarship is that it uses a solid ground of evidence to build to a conclusion (thesis) that is new or significant.
 McCullough’s works tend to summarize ideas already in circulation, albeit in very lucid prose.

 What to Do When You Find It: My advice here is simple: read unevenly.
 Do not put all of your energy into reading each passage with the same intellectual intensity.
 First, get an understanding of what the article or book is about by reading, slowly and carefully, the introduction (or abstract) and then perhaps jumping to the conclusion.
 Remember, you want to find out what the work is ultimately arguing for.
 This should be the new thing that pushes the field forward.
 The bulk of the writing will explain how that conclusion (thesis) was arrived at through marshalling lots of evidence.
 Once you know where the argument is going, try to piece together the most important pieces of evidence that lend to that conclusion.

 Of course, even if a work is peer-reviewed, that does not mean it hasn’t been problematized or even discredited after publication by other scholars.
 In any regard, it is often helpful to talk to your instructor about your research discoveries.